gsi-lab/MOSKopt/README.md

 **Stochastic simulation-based superstructure optimization framework for process synthesis and design under uncertainty**

 ### Installing MOSKopt
 Downloading and adding the folder path to your current MATLAB session will suffice to make use of the full functionality of the optimizer.
+Alternatively, you can also run **install.m** file in your MATLAB session.

 ### Authors
 * **[Resul Al](https://www.linkedin.com/in/resulal/)** ([resulal](https://github.com/resulal)) - Technical University of Denmark